bout3fiddy/curve-mkdocs/docs/stableswap_exchange/lp_tokens/curve_token_v1.md

 ### `CurveToken.approve`

-!!! description
+!!! description "CurveToken.approve(_spender: address, _value: uint256) → bool"

     Approve the passed address to spend the specified amount of tokens on behalf of ``msg.sender``.

-    Returns: ``True`` on successful approvals.
+Returns ``True`` on successful approvals.

     | Input      | Type   | Description |
     | ----------- | -------| ----|